 What policies and practices truly spark antiracist change in organizations?
-The Institutional Antiracism and Accountability (IARA) Project, situated within the Ash Center for Democratic Governance and Innovation at Harvard Kennedy School, is a team of academics, students, and experts dedicated to answering this question.
-Through rigorous evaluations of existing and ongoing structural changes, we share what works to create antiracist change in organizations across sectors.
+The Institutional Antiracism and Accountability (IARA) Project, situated within the Ash Center for Democratic Governance and Innovation at Harvard Kennedy School, is a team of researchers, students, and experts dedicated to answering this question.
+Through rigorous evaluations of policies and practices, we share what works to create antiracist change in organizations across sectors.

 Your donation supports independent, ground-breaking research that’s critical in disrupting systemic racism.